 How to recover deleted e-mail messages

-After deleting an e-mail message, you may wish you had not deleted it and want to retrieve or recover it.
-Below is some information on how you can recover those deleted e-mail messages, if possible.
+After deleting an e-mail message, you may want you had not deleted it and want to retrieve or recover it.
+Below is information on how you can recover those deleted e-mail messages, if possible.

 E-mail trash bin has not been emptied

-After an e-mail message is deleted, it will be moved to the trash bin in your e-mail account or e-mail program.
+After an e-mail message is deleted, it is moved to the trash bin in your e-mail account or e-mail program.

-- Click on the Trash or Deleted Items link or icon to open the e-mail trash bin.
+- Click the Trash or Deleted Items link or icon to open the e-mail trash bin.

-- Find the message you want to recover and click on that e-mail message.
+- Find the message you want to recover and click that e-mail message.

 - In the e-mail message, under e-mail options, look for an option to move the e-mail message.
 Click that move option and select the Inbox as the destination to move the e-mail message.